-5 Things you should know about protein
+5 things you should know about protein

 Once thought to be the preserve of ‘fitness fanatics’ and body builders, protein powders are now commonplace among health food store shelves.
 Whether consumers buy it to support a paleo regime, weight loss or even fertility, protein powders are in.